 - Molasses – Regular or blackstrap molasses is okay to use.

-- Apple Sauce - Use unsweetened.
+- Apple Sauce – Use unsweetened for extra tenderness.

 - To make this cake refined sugar-free, substitute coconut sugar for brown sugar.

 Step 3: Pour the gingerbread cake batter into a greased bundt pan.
-I used coconut oil to grease the pan.
+I used spray coconut oil to grease the pan.

-Step 4: Bake at 350 degrees F for 30-40 minutes until done.
+Step 4: Bake at 350ºF for 30-40 minutes until done.
 The actual baking time will vary depending on the size and depth of your bundt pan.
+Test doneness by inserting a toothpick into the cake.
+If it comes out clean, the cake is done baking.
+If you see batter or crumbs, it needs to be baked longer.

-Step 5: Remove the cake from the oven to a wire rack for cooling.
 Do not frost the cake until it is fully cooled.
 If you are looking for an incredible frosting recipe, try this gluten free frosting recipe.

 Store the bundt cake in an airtight cake container.
 It will keep fresh for up to 2 days on the counter or 4 days in the refrigerator.

-More Gluten Free Gingerbread Recipes:
+More Gluten-Free Gingerbread Recipes:

 - Easy Gluten Free Gingerbread Christmas Donuts